xiaosu-zhu/Aurora.Music/Documentation/Extension Development.md

 **NOTE**

-1: The `Name="Aurora.Music.Extensions"` in the `uap3:AppExtension` node must be "Aurora.Music.Extensions", so the app can recognize. and the `Id` can't be `BuiltIn`, it is reserved.
+1. The `Name="Aurora.Music.Extensions"` in the `uap3:AppExtension` node must be "Aurora.Music.Extensions", so the app can recognize. and the `Id` can't be `BuiltIn`, it is reserved.

-**NOTE**: the `uap3:Properties` is a `PropertySet`, which is a declaration of your extension's features described below:
+2. The `uap3:Properties` is a `PropertySet`, which is a declaration of your extension's features described below:

 | Key | Value | Description |
 | --- | --- | --- |